top of page

 Governments at all levels have been expressing concern about Canada’s threatened food security and claim to want Canadian consumers to obtain more of their food from local farmers.
 These governments have also been expressing concern about GHG emissions generated by the tens of thousands of trucks needed to transport foreign food to Canada.
 They are constantly reminding us of the vulnerability of foreign supply chains.
 Politicians in the Lower Mainland, Victoria and Ottawa have all been saying we need to keep scarce local farmland for local farmers.

 The property is owned by the federal government and managed by Innovation, Science & Economic Development Canada (ISED).
 It was declared surplus to ISED’s program requirements in 2016.
 Public Services & Procurement Canada (PSPC) has been engaged to dispose of the property.
-PSPC is about to solicit Expressions of Interest from federal departments, Crown corporations, provinces, municipalities and Indigenous groups before offering the land for sale to the public.
+PSPC has solicited Expressions of Interest from federal departments, Crown corporations, provinces, municipalities and Indigenous groups before offering the land for sale to the public.

-The website www.beautifulbrookswood.com/history also has helpful background information on the situation.
+The website www.beautifulbrookswood.com/history has helpful background information on the situation.

 The Property